ajv-validator/ajv/docs/options.md

 ### loadSchema

 Asynchronous function that will be used to load remote schemas when `compileAsync` [method](#api-compileAsync) is used and some reference is missing (option `missingRefs` should NOT be 'fail' or 'ignore').
 This function should accept remote schema uri as a parameter and return a Promise that resolves to a schema.
 See example in [Asynchronous compilation](./guide/managing-schemas.md#asynchronous-schema-compilation).

-### timestamp

-(JTD only) This governs what Javascript types will be accepted for the [JTD timestamp type](./json-type-definition#type-form).
-By default Ajv will accept either Date objects or [RFC3339](https://datatracker.ietf.org/doc/rfc3339/) strings.
-You can adjust this behavior by specifying `timestamp: "date"` or `timestamp: "string"`.

 ## Options to modify validated data